-- A: As a result of the merger, each share of MedEquities common stock (other than shares held by Omega, MedEquities or their respective wholly owned subsidiaries, which shares shall automatically be cancelled and retired and will cease to exist with no consideration being delivered in exchange therefor) that is issued and outstanding immediately prior to the merger effective time will be cancelled and retired and automatically converted into the right to receive the following (which we refer to as the "merger consideration"): - 0.235 of a share of Omega common stock (which we refer to as the "exchange ratio"), subject to adjustment under certain limited circumstances, plus the right to receive cash in lieu of any fractional shares of Omega common stock; and - an amount in cash equal to \$2.00, subject to adjustment under certain limited circumstances. - Q: Will holders of MedEquities common stock receive anything other than the merger consideration in connection with the merger? - A: MedEquities will declare a special dividend (which we refer to as the "closing dividend") of \$0.21 per share of MedEquities common stock payable to the holders of MedEquities common stock as of the closing date of the merger.
-The closing dividend will be payable together with the cash consideration from the merger.
-The closing dividend will be paid by Omega or, if requested by Omega and subject to certain conditions, including the availability of funds of MedEquities, by MedEquities. - Q: What happens if the market price of shares of Omega common stock or MedEquities common stock changes before the merger effective time? - A: No change will be made to the merger consideration if the market price of shares of Omega common stock or MedEquities common stock changes before the merger effective time.
+- A: As a result of the merger, each share of MedEquities common stock (other than shares held by Omega, MedEquities or their respective wholly owned subsidiaries, which shares shall automatically be cancelled and retired and will cease to exist with no consideration being delivered in exchange therefor) that is issued and outstanding immediately prior to the merger effective time will be cancelled and retired and automatically converted into the right to receive the following (which we refer to as the "merger consideration"): - 0.235 of a share of Omega common stock (which we refer to as the "exchange ratio"), subject to adjustment under certain limited circumstances, plus the right to receive cash in lieu of any fractional shares of Omega common stock; and - an amount in cash equal to \$2.00, subject to adjustment under certain limited circumstances.

+Q: Will holders of MedEquities common stock receive anything other than the merger consideration in connection with the merger?

+A: The merger agreement provides that MedEquities will declare a special dividend (which we refer to as the "pre-closing dividend") of \$0.21 per share of MedEquities common stock payable to the holders of record of MedEquities common stock as of the end of trading on the New York Stock Exchange (which we refer to as the "NYSE") on the trading day immediately prior to the closing date of the merger.
+The pre-closing dividend will be payable together with the cash consideration from the merger.
+The pre-closing dividend will be paid by Omega or, if requested by Omega and subject to certain conditions, including the availability of funds of MedEquities, by MedEquities.

+Q: What happens if the market price of shares of Omega common stock or MedEquities common stock changes before the merger effective time?

+A: No change will be made to the merger consideration if the market price of shares of Omega common stock or MedEquities common stock changes before the merger effective time.
 Accordingly, the value of the stock portion of the merger consideration to be received by MedEquities stockholders in the merger will depend on the market price of shares of Omega common stock at the merger effective time.